 Be careful what you wish for

-Greg Kozera, firstname.lastname@example.org is the Director of Marketing and Sales for Shale Crescent USA.
-He is a professional engineer with a Masters in Environmental Engineering who has over 40 years’ experience in the energy industry.
-Greg is a leadership expert and the author of four books and numerous published articles.
+Greg Kozera, email@example.com is the Director of Marketing and Sales for Shale Crescent USA.
+He is a professional engineer with a Masters in Environmental Engineering and over 40 years’ experience in the energy industry.
+Greg is a leadership expert, high school soccer coach, professional speaker, author of four books and numerous published articles.